fabclmnt/ai-tutorials/synthetic-doc-generation/index.md

 4. **Caching**: Cache frequent queries and embeddings
 5. **Error Handling**: Robust error handling and fallback mechanisms

-## 🤝 Contributing

-Found a bug or have an improvement idea?
-Feel free to:
-- Open an issue
-- Submit a pull request
-- Share your custom document types or agent configurations

 ## 📖 Additional Resources

 - [YData SDK Documentation](https://docs.sdk.ydata.ai/)